TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/027 Use Checkbox.md

 ```

 First we create an instance of `TodoUpdateDto`.
 The ID must be set through the constructor, to indicate which Todo is to be updated.
-The other properties are optional, so we only set the `IsCompleted`, because that is the only thing, we wish to change.
+The other properties are optional/nullable, so we only set the `IsCompleted`, because that is the only thing, we wish to change.

 We pass the dto to the TodoHttpService, and display any error messages.